Armine13/RoboticsProject/README.md

   2a.
 Engelhard, N., Endres, F., Hess, J., Sturm, J., & Burgard, W. (2011, April).
 Real-time 3D visual SLAM with a hand-held RGB-D camera.
 In Proc. of the RGB-D Workshop on 3D Perception in Robotics at the European Robotics Forum, Vasteras, Sweden (Vol. 180).

-  2b.Endres, F., Hess, J., Engelhard, N., Sturm, J., Cremers, D., & Burgard, W. (2012, May).
+  2b.
+Endres, F., Hess, J., Engelhard, N., Sturm, J., Cremers, D., & Burgard, W. (2012, May).
 An evaluation of the RGB-D SLAM system.
 In Robotics and Automation (ICRA), 2012 IEEE International Conference on (pp. 1691-1696).
 IEEE.

   2c.
 Oliver, A., Kang, S., Wünsche, B. C., & MacDonald, B. (2012, November).
 Using the Kinect as a navigation sensor for mobile robotics.
 In Proceedings of the 27th Conference on Image and Vision Computing New Zealand (pp. 509-514).
 ACM.